Jump to main content

 Playing back Pattern Pads

 You can play back pattern pads using the MIDI Player or the Style Player.
-The MIDI player allows you to play and modify one pattern.
-The style player offers a variety of patterns, suited to create the different sections of your drum tracks.
+The MIDI Player allows you to play and modify one pattern.
+The Style Player offers a variety of patterns, suited to create the different sections of your drum tracks.

 Converting Styles to MIDI Patterns